 Who We Are

-The Alliance for Responsible Forest Management (ARFM) is an international not-for-profit non-governmental organisation with the goal to accelerate the implementation of responsible forest management across the tropical world.
+The Alliance for Responsible Forest Management (ARFM) is an international not-for-profit non-governmental charitable foundation with the goal to accelerate the implementation of responsible forest management across the tropical world.

 The aim is to accelerate the implementation of responsible forest management across the tropical world by applying over 30 years of peer-reviewed research and applied knowledge to create an effective knowledge management system, integrating regionally-appropriate best practice material, classroom-based (virtual and/or in-person), and on-site practical training in regional training centres in Africa, Asia-Pacific and Latin America.

 As an independent organisation and not a standard setting body, the ARFM will support practitioners, Certification Bodies, auditors, government agencies and private sector forest organisations on best management practices in responsible forestry and contribute to reducing greenhouse gas emissions from entering the atmosphere from the forest sector.
 All efforts will be undertaken to develop the necessary capacity to remove the current barriers to practicing responsible forest management.

 To accelerate responsible forest management across the tropical world and contribute to reducing greenhouse gas emissions from entering the atmosphere and the conservation of biological diversity in the forest sector.

 To create a coordinated global support network promoting awareness, training, and implementation of best management practices for responsible forest management in the tropics.